 I’ve been experimenting with my filter since I got it and I’ve been getting a good result by using a drip ground grind.
 The brewing ratio I use is 17 to 1 (17 grams water per 1 gram of coffee), but you’ll need to work out how many grams your mug holds.

 I prefer the easy route and use my coffee scale but for those of you following along that haven’t purchased a good coffee scale below is some simple math to help you out.

 - So, 340 divides by 17 will give you about 20 grams of coffee.

 When you buy coffee the scoop that’s inside holds about 10 grams of coffee.

 If you have a 16-ounce coffee mug, add another 1/2 a scoop.

 Step 3: Pour Over Your Hot Water

-Bring your water to the boil and once boiled allow it to stand for roughly 30 seconds to bring it to the best temperature.
+Bring your water to the boil and once boiled allow it to stand for roughly 30 seconds to bring it to the best brewing temperature.
 Pour a small amount of water in a circular motion over your coffee grounds, just enough to dampen the grounds.

 This is the coffee bloom stage, and you’re allowing the freshly ground coffee to agitate a little and to release some trapped CO2.

 After roughly 30 seconds has past continue pouring over your water in a circular motion making sure not to touch the sides and that all of the coffee grounds make contact with the water (you can use a spoon or a wooden chopstick to help fully saturate to grounds if needed).

 Step 4: Play The Waiting Game!

-Since I got my hands on the coffee sock, I've been playing around with brew times, and I have GREAT results using a 3-minute window.
-However, I strongly encourage you to experiment and find out what works best for you (changing your coffee grind size can extend or speed up the brew time).
+Since I got my hands on the coffee sock, I’ve been playing around with brew times, and I have great results using a 3-minute window.
+However, I strongly encourage you to experiment and find out what works best for you (changing your coffee grinding size can extend or speed up the brew time).